 The first ghosts to visit Scrooge are the Marleys, bemoaning their fate as they shake their chains thanks to their greed in life.
 They tell him he will be haunted by three ghosts, and only by facing up to these spectral visitors can he evade the Marleys’ miserable fate.

 That night the Ghost of Christmas Past appears.
 It’s a young girl, white and wraithlike, with long red hair.
 They visit Scrooge’s childhood, watching his miserably lonely school days, where it becomes clear why he has become the man he has.
 No child is born an Ebenezer.
 Then it’s off to Scrooge’s first job, at Fuzziwig’s old rubber chicken factory.
 His first employer was “as hard and as ruthless as a rose petal” remember Scrooge.
 Fuzziwig is generosity personified, and insists on providing an excellent Christmas party despite the young Scrooge pointing out the enormous cost.

 The Ghost of Christmas Present is a ginger giant.
 “Have you ever noticed that everything seems wonderful at Christmas?” he asks Scrooge, and I think we know what the answer is, or do we?
 Soon Scrooge is dancing along with the spirit (grandad dancing, obviously), as it snows in daylight under a cloudless blue sky.

 And therein is the big question.
 Why didn’t Miss Piggy get an Oscar?
-Granted she only appears half way through but Judi Dench got one for eight minutes in Shakespeare In Love.
+Granted she only appears half way through but Judi Dench got one for eight minutes as another queen in Shakespeare In Love.

-I saw The Muppet Christmas Carol With popupscreens.co.uk, check out their line up of Christmas films set in a snow filled Lion the Witch And The Wardrobe wonderland.
+I saw The Muppet Christmas Carol with popupscreens.co.uk, check out their 2018 line up of Christmas films set in a snow-filled Lion the Witch And The Wardrobe wonderland.